MCMostWolf/ExplorersCompassEdited/README.md

 Explorer's Compass is a Minecraft mod that allows you to search for and locate structures anywhere in the world.
 It is the sister mod of [Nature's Compass](https://github.com/MattCzyr/NaturesCompass), which allows you to locate biomes.

-Edited things:
-1. Do not search for structures around the player.
-2. It will not detect structures that have already been detected, but if it exceeds the detection range, it will clear the structures that have been searched and re-search, detecting the nearest structure.

 ## Download

-Original download url:Downloads, installation instructions, and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/explorers-compass).
+Downloads, installation instructions, and more information can be found on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/explorers-compass).

-Edited download url:Downloads in this pages by release.

 ## Develop